 And before you jump on Ebay to purchase somebody's old 1995 model for what seems like a steal of a price, don't forget that the kinks in this new technology are still being ironed out, so later models are your best bet.

 The UTM Grid in more detail

 All recently published USGS maps, as well as standard GPS software, conform to a UTM standard known as WSP84.
 Older USGS maps use the 1927 North American Datum, abbreviated as NAD27, or a later version known as NAD83 Check to see which dadum is listed on the map you’re using.
 If it's not the default WSP84, you'll have to change to it in the preferences or settings menu of your GPS unit.
 Otherwise, your coordinates will be slightly off.
-You also have the option of selecting traditional longitude and latitude coordinates.
+Your GPS unit should also provide the option of using traditional longitude and latitude coordinates to navigate.

 Return to Wilderness Navigation

 Copyright 2010-2015 TheCityEdition.com